ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   GORM is our object-relational mapping (ORM) library that we use to abstract our database into objects in Go.
 We chose GORM because

-  - It is a full-featured ORM library for Go with many different different association types.
+  - It is a full-featured ORM library for Go with many different association types.
   - It integrates well with our PostgreSQL database.
   - It has built-in support for Prometheus.
   - It has a rich, extensive documentation which makes bug-hunting less painful.